felixlopz/hubrise-test-task/content/apps/deliveroo/en/configuration.md

 ## Resetting the Configuration

-You can always restore the configuration page to its default values and change the Deliveroo location ID associated with your HubRise location by clicking on **Reset the configuration** at the bottom of the page.
+If you want to reset the configuration and erase its values, click **Reset the configuration** at the bottom of the page.

+---

+**IMPORTANT NOTE:** Resetting the configuration will also erase your Deliveroo location ID.
+To continue receiving Deliveroo orders, you will need to enter your Deliveroo location ID again.

+---

+Resetting the configuration does not remove the operation logs displayed in the main page.